Symmetric Equilibria in Stochastic Timing Games: Introduction

-Theorem \ref{thm:SPE} constructs subgame-perfect equilibria with mixed strategies for games with a systematic (weak) second-mover advantage.
-Therefore the players have to coordinate on an appropriate payoff process, which consists of the leader payoff up to some feasible point, where there is either a simultaneous stopping equilibrium, or which is sufficiently late such that both players will then have stopped for sure.
+Theorem \ref{thm:SPE} constructs subgame-perfect equilibria with mixed strategies for games with a systematic (weak) second-mover advantage, for instance.
+The players have to coordinate on a suitable payoff process therefor, which consists of the leader payoff up to some feasible time that either admits a simultaneous stopping equilibrium or is sufficiently late such that both players will have stopped for sure by then.
 The equilibrium proceeds by optimally stopping this fixed process.
 As long as there are expected gains, no player stops.
-If a point is reached, however, where it would be strictly optimal to stop~-- i.e., any delay would imply a loss~-- then there has to be a compensation in terms of some probability to obtain the higher follower payoff.
-We characterize the exact rate that the respective opponent has to use to make each player indifferent at such points.
+When a point is reached, however, at which it would be strictly optimal to stop, i.e., if any further delay would imply a loss, then there needs to be a compensation in terms of some probability to obtain the superior follower payoff.
+We characterize the exact stopping rate that the respective opponent has to use to make each player indifferent to continue at such points.

 Owing to its generality, this result is technically not as clear as its interpretation.
 With typical Brownian models, for instance, one cannot apply local arguments as there is no path monotonicity at all.
-Consequently, it is then also not possible to distinguish proper time intervals on which mixing occurs~-- imagine a Brownian motion fluctuating around the boundary of the region where mixing indeed takes place.
-Nevertheless, using martingale arguments we obtain a clear representation of strategies involving the concept of Snell envelope from the theory of optimal stopping, which allows us to speak meaningfully of a (local) expected loss, for instance.
+Consequently, it is then also impossible to distinguish proper time intervals on which mixing occurs~-- imagine a Brownian motion fluctuating around the boundary of the region where mixing indeed takes place.
+Nevertheless, using martingale arguments, we obtain a clear representation of strategies involving the concept of Snell envelope from the theory of optimal stopping, which allows us to speak meaningfully of a (local) expected loss, for instance.
 These strategies will typically be continuous up to some terminal jumps.
-Another important question is then time consistency.
-If we define mixed strategies for all subgames, i.e., stopping times, we have to ensure that they imply consistent conditional stopping probabilities throughout the game, which is generally not trivial.
+Another important question then is time-consistency.
+If we define mixed strategies for all subgames, i.e., stopping times as starting dates, we have to ensure that they imply consistent conditional stopping probabilities throughout the game, which is generally not trivial.